-- (a) An application for Preliminary Plat (for typical subdivisions with fee simple lots) in accordance with Section 4.5 for each phase of the project; OR. - (b) For developments not requiring a Preliminary Plat, construction plans required permits and approval in accordance with Sections 4.5.6 and 4.5.7 and approved by the County Engineer or designee, and the approved Final Site Plan shall be recorded in the Probate Office after the installation of all improvements and prior to application for a Building Permit.
+- (a) An application for Preliminary Plat (for typical subdivisions with fee simple lots) in accordance with Section 4.5 for each phase of the project; OR or a Building Permit (for non-typical subdivisions, i.e., condominiums, apartments, etc.). - (b) For developments not requiring a Preliminary Plat, construction plans, required permits and approvals must be submitted in accordance with Sections 4.5.6 and 4.5.7 and approved by the County Engineer or designee, and the approved Final Site Plan shall be recorded in the Probate Office after the installation of all improvements and prior to application for a Building Permit.